rominarg/angular_porfolio/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve --o` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding

+ng g c pages/pages --skip-tests

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+ng g c pages/pages --skip-tests

 ## Build